 The annual contribution limit is important.
 Non-qualified annuities do not have annual contribution limits.
 Without an annual contribution limit, investors can move arbitrarily large amounts of assets into a non-qualified annuity.
 Requiring families to report non-qualified annuities as investments on the FAFSA prevents them from using a non-qualified annuity to temporarily shelter the money from need analysis on the FAFSA.

 Otherwise, if a non-qualified annuity were considered to be a non-reportable retirement asset, nothing would stop a family from making a lump sum contribution to a non-qualified annuity before filing the FAFSA, thereby sheltering the money from need analysis, and then taking an early distribution after the child graduates from college.
 The tax penalty on early distributions applies only to the earnings portion of the distribution, which would be small over the short term of a child’s college career.

-Use this Financial Aid Calculator to estimate your expected family contribution (EFC) and financial need based on student and parent income and assets, family size, number of children in college, age of the older parent and the student’s dependency status.
+Use this Financial Aid Calculator to estimate your financial need based on student and parent income and assets, family size, and other criteria.

 The CSS Profile has a similar treatment of qualified and non-qualified annuities.
 The instructions from the CSS Profile explicitly state that “Investments include … non-qualified (non-retirement) annuities …”

 The CSS Profile will also consider qualified annuities and other retirement assets if the amount of retirement assets is unusually high compared with age and income.